Mathu-lmn/mth-rc/README.md

 ## Installation

+**ox_inventory**
 If you want to use this resource as an item for ox_inventory, you will find the item file in the `framework/ox_inventory` folder.
 Follow the comments in the lua file and add the image in the img folder to `ox_inventory/web/images` folder.

+**qb-core**
+If you want to use this resource as an item for qb-core, you will find the item file in the `framework/qb-inventory` folder.
+Follow the comments in the lua file and add the image in the img folder to `qb-inventory\html\images` folder.